Explore Edmonds Wa. – Great Day Trip (Beaches/Parks/Ferry/Shops & More)!

 Edmonds is approximately 14 miles North of Seattle, and is also the location of the Edmonds / Kingston Ferry Terminal.

 Want to visit Edmonds and Kingston.
 Take a ferry across to Kingston for a round trip excursion (park and walk on to keep it more affordable).
 Downtown Kingston is small, but cute.
 It has a great Crepe shop, an amazing Gelato shop (my daughter said it was the best banana ice cream she has ever had) and a few other restaurants and shops in the immediate walking area.
 In the summer there are different events and evening concerts you can enjoy as well.

 The ferry trip is around 30 minutes, and I would say you could explore the town in an hour easily, or two if you wanted to eat there, enjoy events or just take more time.

+If you love trains, there is also some great train spotting opportunities in this area.
 There are also trains that run through if you have a train lover with you!

 You might also be interested in: